-There are many names for testing and grading of wines by man-made "smelling and tasting", a few of which are, for example, tasting, tasting, tasting and wine tasting.
+There are many names for the testing and grading of wines by man-made "smelling and tasting", a few of which are, for example, tasting, tasting, tasting and wine tasting.
 It is this one sensory (organoleptic) examination of a wine with a descriptive explanation of the knowledge gained according to established rules and criteria using generally valid and comprehensible terms (see under wine address ).
 This is done in the relevant events not in a scientific-analytical way with technical or other aids, but "only" through the sensory organs such as the eye, nose, palate and tongue.
 This then results, if necessary, the evaluation by awarding points to different systems.
 In addition, there are also possibilities to make an objective measurement by exact, chemical analyzes.
 This is for example the determination of alcohol content. total extract. residual sugar. acids. sulfur and other substances in wine.

 Nevertheless, one comes without a "subjective" examination sensory Tasting by humans is not enough, but the two procedures complement each other and only in combination give a "fair" assessment.
 A person can determine the taste "sweet", but never exactly how many grams of sugar are contained in a liter of wine.
 By analytical test again, however, it can not be determined whether a wine "tastes".
 There is the phenomenon of national preferences and rejections.
 In general, Austrians and Germans prefer acid-stressed, Italian bitter, American sweeten and French astringent Taste, although such generalizations should be treated with caution.
 The lighting in a room also influences the taste of a wine: it tastes better with red and blue light than with green or white light, according to scientists from the Psychological Institute of the Johannes Gutenberg University Mainz found out.
 The study found that the test wine tasted sweeter by about 1.5 times under red light than under white or green light.
 The fruitiness was also rated highest in red light.

 Professional degustators, however, can ignore such influencing factors and judge a wine as "just" and "objectively" by, of course, ignoring their personal likes and dislikes.
 However, this can only be achieved through years of practice and experience.
 In order to eliminate influences from external circumstances such as the lighting mentioned above, professional tastings take place in a barren, neutral environment.
 The famous English Degustator Michael Broadbent (born 1927) has tasted over 70,000 wines.
 But he does not use any of the scoring systems described below, but awards one to five stars.
 Likewise, the well-known wine author Hugh uses Johnson a separate scheme with 12 levels.
 In addition to theoretical knowledge, the following skills are required: olfactory acuity, ability to distinguish and remember, ability to concentrate and the greatest possible objectivity.
-An important role plays the Perceptual threshold, This is the limit in mg / l range and smaller, but one can identify and name a substance.
+An important role plays the Perceptual threshold, This is the limit in mg / l range and smaller, from which one can identify and name a substance.

 Professor Emile Peynaud (1912-2004), one of the most famous degustators, writes in his multiple-edition standard work "High school for wine connoisseurs" the following: The statement that something sweet is an objective statement; it characterizes the product in question.
 To say that, for example, a cup coffee enough or not enough sweet; is a subjective utterance; she is personal; it depends on the drinking habits and taste of a person.
 But if one says that sugar tastes unpleasant; that one abhors everything that is sweet, then one expresses an affective opinion.